STRENGTH AND HONOR

 “I am.
 Really, I am.”

-Brenda looked at him sadly, placed her hand on his, and squeezed.
+Brenda looked at him sadly, reached out and squeezed his hand.

-Dusty glanced at the hand, then back at her face.
+Dusty glanced down at the ring on her finger, then back at her face.
 “I’m not sure what your husband would think about that.”

-She yanked her hand away.
+She withdrew her hand.
 “Just like you to ruin the moment.”

 “Listen,” Brenda said.
 “They’re calling for a match down in Eldorado this afternoon.
 Seventy five dollars to the winner.”